Swarm navigation of cyborg-insects in unknown obstructed soft terrain

 The proposed algorithm in this paper can navigate a swarm of cyborgs from the start to a predetermined goal in an unknown sandy terrain in the presence of obstacles and hills (Fig.~2a).
 The multi-cyborg system to be controlled is composed of a leader and several followers, with agents capable of basic directional steering and forward motion.
 Each agent can detect neighbors within a limited sensing range and distinguish the leader from the followers.
 Only the leader is given the position of the goal.
 The proposed algorithm consists of two main components: motion planning and trajectory tracking (Fig.~2b).
 The motion planning algorithm provides the desired positions of cyborgs for the next time step based on their local information.
 The trajectory tracking algorithm then receives this information and computes the corresponding amplitude and types of stimulation (left, right, or acceleration) to be applied to the insects.

-Our motion planning algorithm was developed on the basis of the observed behavior of tourists who follow a tour leader.
+Our motion planning algorithm was developed based on the observed behavior of tourists who follow a tour leader.
 Specifically, the algorithm consists of the following two clear and simple rules.
-The first rule is the free motion (FM) rule, which grants followers the freedom to move when the leader is visible or when they remain close to the crowd.
+The first rule is the free motion (FM) rule, which grants followers the freedom to move either when the leader is visible or when they remain close to the crowd.
 Otherwise, they adhere to the move-toward-crowd (MTC) rule, which guides followers toward the leader when visible and toward the direction of the crowd when not visible.
 Combining these rules, we propose the Tour Group Inspired (TGI) control algorithm.